Urban Vermin: Broadcast

+Urban Vermin was broadcast on YTV from October 8 to November 12, 2007.

-Jetix Europe acquired Urban Vermin for broadcast in Europe, with Buena Vista International Television as the distributor.
+Jetix Europe acquired Urban Vermin for broadcast in Europe, with Buena Vista International Television handling television distribution sales.

 Home media

 The home video distributor KaBoom!
 Entertainment have brought the rights to the show with Nelvana distributed by the company.
 Peace Arch Entertainment released two DVDs in 2008 and they are titled Arms Race and Battle of the Brothers.
 Each release uses the English and French tracks.
 Every release contains three episodes.

 Reception

 The Globe and Mail praised the look of the series, stating that the "computer-generated animation is crisp and visually compelling".